tbnobody/OpenDTU/README.md

 Once you have your OpenDTU running and connected to WLAN, you can do further updates through the web interface.
 Navigate to Settings --> Firmware upgrade and press the browse button.
 Select the firmware file from your local computer.

-You'll find the firmware file (after a successfull build process) under `.pio/build/generic/firmware.bin`.
+You'll find the firmware file (after a successful build process) under `.pio/build/generic/firmware.bin`.

 If you downloaded a precompiled zip archive, unpack it and choose `opendtu-generic.bin`.